gouthamgo/FineTuning/unsloth.md

 **Bottom line:** It's a tool that makes fine-tuning models practical for regular people instead of just big companies with expensive hardware.

+**LoRA Fine-tuning:** Instead of updating the entire model, it only trains small "adapter" layers.
+This is why it's so fast and memory-efficient.